Kiramei/Video2Text/README.md

 # Video2Text
-A tool that helps transform normal videos into ASCII videos.
+*A tool that helps transform normal videos into ASCII videos.  <br>
-Including the functions of creating and watching ASCII videos.
+*Including the functions of creating and watching ASCII videos.  <br>